 The Legislature has until June 15 to pass a balanced budget.
-On June 3, staff provided the Water Resources Policy and Communications Committee with an update on the latest discussions on funding for water arrearages.
+Staff will provide the Committee with an update on the latest discussions funding for water arrearages.

 Governor's Plan for Water Infrastructure, Drought Response, and Improved Climate Resilience

 As noted above, Governor Newsom unveiled a \$5.1 billion plan for water infrastructure, drought response and improved climate resilience.
 The May Revise added the following funding to the Governor's Proposed Budget: